FS-AI/FS-AI_ADS-DV_CAD/README.md

 ### Front View

-In the case of using the STEP file, see below for the details of the Rule T 1.1.16 Surface Envelope in front view.
+In the case of using the STEP file, see below for the details of the Rule T 1.3.3 Surface Envelope in front view.

-Formula Student Rule T 1.1.16 defines a 'Surface Envelope' in front view from the top of the roll hoop to the outer profile of the tyres.
-Rule DV 4.1.3 further requires that all sensors be located within this surface envelope.
+FS-AI Rule T 1.3.3 defines a 'Surface Envelope' in front view from the top of the ADS-DV TSAL to the outer profile of the tyres.
+Rule T 1.3.3 further requires that all sensors and / or compute hardware be located within this surface envelope.
 Since the ADS-DV does not have a traditional roll hoop, the envelope is defined from the outer profile of the TSAL dome instead.
 The tallest point on the tyre profile is used.

 ![FS-AI ADS-DV Front View Sketch](images/FS-AI_ADS-DV_Front_View_Sketch.png)